Kinkelin/agentscript/README.md

-This is a fork of the agentscript framework, that aims to create a simulation environment that allows a coding tournament for competing strategies in the simulation.
+This is a fork of the agentscript framework, that aims to create a simulation environment.
+The goal is to hold a coding tournament for competing strategies in the simulation.

 To run the project a web server is required (for example XAMPP).